p1m-ortho/qs-global-ortho-search-queries/zheln/PRISMA-P_2015_checklist.md

 * [Appraisal log](https://github.com/p1m-ortho/qs-global-ortho-search-queries/blob/global-sr-query/zheln/Appraisal_Log.md)
 * [PRISMA 2020 flow diagrams](https://github.com/drzhelnov/zheln.github.io/tree/master/flow-diagram)

-All processed records is available from the [Zheln website](https://zheln.com).
+All processed records are available from the [Zheln website](https://zheln.com).
 Operational information on how this website works and how to recreate the research environment in use are also available from these repositories.

 In addition to all review data being publicly available, the project management information is also publicly available:

 * Zheln uses public [GitHub kanban boards](https://docs.github.com/en/github/managing-your-work-on-github/about-project-boards) to manage its workflow.
-* Namely, important tasks needed to accomplish the [Zheln’s mission](#zhelns-mission) are created as public Projects on the [Zheln GitHub page](https://github.com/drzhelnov/zheln.github.io/projects), e.g., [Streamline Zheln](https://github.com/drzhelnov/zheln.github.io/projects/1) or [Register with PROSPERO](https://github.com/drzhelnov/zheln.github.io/projects/2).
+* Namely, important tasks needed to accomplish the [Zheln’s mission](https://github.com/p1m-ortho/qs-global-ortho-search-queries/blob/global-sr-query/README.md#zhelns-mission) are created as public Projects on the [Zheln GitHub page](https://github.com/drzhelnov/zheln.github.io/projects), e.g., [Streamline Zheln](https://github.com/drzhelnov/zheln.github.io/projects/1) or [Register with PROSPERO](https://github.com/drzhelnov/zheln.github.io/projects/2).
 * Further, these tasks are broken down into smaller blocks ([GitHub Issues](https://github.com/drzhelnov/zheln.github.io/issues)) and are displayed on the projects’ kanban boards.
 * Finally, each week, short-term [GitHub Milestones](https://github.com/drzhelnov/zheln.github.io/milestones) are created and then assigned to the Issues to track weekly progress.
 * All of these elements are public.
 Issues are open for public comment (GitHub registration needed).
-* To maximize publicity, Zheln additionally endeavors to publish [summary posts](https://zheln.com) twice a week, where I overview the events that happened on Zheln since the last summary and that I consider important.
+* To maximize publicity, I additionally endeavor to publish [summary posts](https://zheln.com) twice a week, where I overview the events that happened on Zheln since the last summary and that I consider important.

 ### 11b Selection process: State the process that will be used for selecting studies (such as two independent reviewers) through each phase of the review (that is, screening, eligibility and inclusion in meta-analysis)